philouail/HUMAN_Ring_Trial/README.md

       * `naps.csv`: Results of NAPS detection.
       * `mse` and `mse2` objects: *xcms* preprocessed R objects.

-:information_source: The lab-specific preprocessing workflow files should be created and adapted from the `generic_preprocessing.qmd` file.

-:information_source: The R working directory to execute the individual analyses should be set to the standard mixture set (e.g., `HE`) within each lab's subfolder.

 ### 🔹 2.
 Automatic Annotation (`2_annotation_auto/`)

 *Goal: Generate initial evidence for metabolite identification.*